GMLC-TDC/HELICS/docs/user-guide/advanced_topics/broker_hierarchies.md

 }
 ```

 The command line for launching Broker A also needs to be adjusted.
-For this examples, let's assume there is a total of 200 federates are expected by Broker A. Note that `broker_address` is used to define the address of the broker next up in the hierarchy; in this, case Broker C.
+For this example, let's assume there are 200 total federates expected by Broker A and any sub-brokers below it.
+Note that `broker_address` is used to define the address of the broker next up in the hierarchy; in this case, Broker C.

 ```shell-session
 $ helics_broker -f200 --broker_address=tcp://127.0.0.127